astrostitch/Poke-Fights/README.md

 ## Description
 Python project about pokemon fights where a fight will happen in a Loop.

+This readme is ready to read so you don´t need to download the files, but, if you want to download the files, the instructions to donwload it are here: [Download Instruction](#download-instruction).

 There are 150 pokemons everyone whit it's attacks, type, name and level, You start with 3 pokemons at random level between 1 and 7 pokemon and has to be leveling up by figthing, you can catch the enemy pokemon, restore health of your pokemon or access your inventory